A strong and resourceful young woman leads a desperate struggle for survival when a long frozen terror awakens in the Alaskan wilderness.

 The Writer: John Hunter

-My barefoot childhood was spent in the coastal lowcountry of South Georgia.
-In this semirural version of Camelot, storytelling was an innocent pastime enjoyed by members of my family and those around me.
-So, it seems fair to say, my storytelling is most likely a product of both nature and nuture.
-After graduation from college, I served as a Peace Corps volunteer in Latin America.
-I later worked in construction management, big ticket sales, commercial graphics, and as a packaging design consultant.
+My barefoot childhood was spent in the coastal low country of South Georgia.
+In this semi-rural version of Camelot, the truth was often stretched and embellished as an innocent pastime.
+So, as you can clearly see, I was raised wrong and my storytelling is not entirely my fault.
+After graduation from college, I served as a Peace Corps volunteer in Latin America and later worked in construction management, big ticket sales, commercial graphics, and as a packaging design consultant.
 I now live in Central Florida and enjoy telling a wide variety of slightly dark and quirky stories with a dash of humor.
-My dystopian horror Baby Soup won the 2013 Florida Independent Filmmakers… Go to bio
+My dystopian horror Baby Soup won the 2013 Florida Independent Filmmakers Contest and six of… Go to bio

 John Hunter's picture